-We may experience difficulties integrating Cortexyme and Novosteo's operations and realizing the expected benefits of the Acquisition.\
+We may experience difficulties integrating Quince and Novosteo's operations and realizing the expected benefits of the Acquisition.

-Even if we complete the Acquisition, the success of the Acquisition will depend in part on our ability to realize the expected operational efficiencies and associated cost synergies and anticipated business opportunities and growth prospects from combining Cortexyme and Novosteo in an efficient and effective manner.
+On May 19, 2022, we completed our previously announced the Acquisition.
+The anticipated benefits we expect from the Acquisition depend in part on our ability to realize the expected operational efficiencies and associated cost synergies and anticipated business opportunities and growth prospects from combining Quince and Novosteo in an efficient and effective manner.
 We may not be able to fully realize the operational efficiencies and associated cost synergies or leverage the potential business opportunities and growth prospects to the extent anticipated or at all.

 Challenges associated with the integration may include those related to retaining and motivating executives and other key employees, blending corporate cultures, eliminating duplicative operations, and making necessary modifications to internal control over financial reporting and other policies and procedures in accordance with applicable laws.
-Some of these factors are outside our control, and any of them could delay or increase the cost of our integration efforts.